SaraDonaldson/SaraDonaldson/README.md

 <br>

-## 🔭 Recent Projects
+## 🔭 Recent Projects 2024
-1. March - Basic JS Timer
+1. Basic JS Timer
-2. February - Web Scraper in Node with Puppeteer
+2. Web Scraper in Node with Puppeteer
-3. February - Mini Game - my copy of [Hexcodle](https://hexcodle.com/archive/149): wurdle style Hexcode puzzle game
+3. Mini Game - copy of [Hexcodle](https://hexcodle.com/archive/149): wurdle style Hexcode puzzle game
-4. More coming - early 2024 has been busy with client work (not visible), and large, long term collaborative projects.
+4. More coming - early 2024 has been busy with client work (not visible), and long term collaborative projects.

 <br>